NATIONAL CHANGE OF ADDRESS (NCOALINK®) SERVICE PROVIDER

-Anchor has processed billions of records, as a USPS® certified NCOA Link® Full Service Provider, Interface Developer and Interface Distributor.
-Our experience and dedicated staff have the programming skills to ensure your mailing lists are always in compliance with USPS® requirements.
+Anchor has processed billions of records using the national change of address database maintained by the United States Postal Service.
+As a USPS® certified NCOA Link® Full Service Provider our experience and dedicated staff have the programming skills to ensure your NCOA mailing lists are always in compliance with USPS® requirements.

 The USPS® awarded Anchor Computer its first NCOALink® Full Service Provider license.
-The Full Service Provider database provides mailers with more change-of-address moves and uses 48 months of up-to-date address information, versus the “Limited Service Provider” database that provides only 18 months of address information.
+A Full Service Provider of the NCOA process provides mailers with more change of address moves and uses 48 months of up-to-date address information, versus the “Limited Service Provider” database that provides only 18 months of address information.
 We recommend processing through the 48-month option to provide mailers more change-of-address moves.
 Many companies that are NOT licensees of the USPS® offer this service, and must outsource their processing.
 All of our processing is done in-house, in our USPS® approved secure facility.

 BENEFITS OF USING ANCHOR NCOALink® SERVICE

-Convenient and fast online processing at competitive prices with comprehensive reports
+- Convenient and fast online processing at competitive ncoa pricing with comprehensive reports

-Security.
-Anchor Computer has taken every precaution to make sure your file is secure throughout the NCOALink® process.
-Before upload, your file is encrypted using secure socket layer server software (SSL).
+- Security.
+Anchor Computer has taken every precaution to make sure your file is secure throughout the NCOA process.
+Before upload, your file your NCOA mailing lists are encrypted using secure socket layer server software (SSL).
 Your file is then processed in our USPS® approved secure facility.
 Last, before your file is sent back to you, it is again encrypted using SSL software and zip pass-worded.

 THE ANCHOR NCOALink® PROCESS